Hit the road running this new year. Here’s a comprehensive how-to guide on running your first half marathon.

 Running releases endorphins – those ‘feel-good’ hormones such as serotonin and dopamine.
 This is what leads to the “runner’s high”, which is also associated with a drop in stress hormone levels and helps to improve mood and combat depression and stress.

-Your how-to guide
+Your how-to guide to running your first half marathon:

 The best way to get started is to set a goal and the Dis-Chem half marathon is a great option.
 The 2020 Dis-Chem half marathon takes place on 12 January, which may be worth checking out.
 Draw inspiration from the athletes as well as join in on the spirit of the event; this could get you wanting to join the race even if you’ve never run a day in your life.